-If you are a novice table tennis player, you have to learn various things on how to improve your forehand backspin strokes.
+If you are a novice table tennis player, you have to learn how to improve your forehand backspin strokes.
 For your guide, here are the best steps you shouldn’t miss to follow:

 Step 1: Perform the Skill

 The first thing you need to do is to perform the skill.
-Say for instance, hitting a forehand position topspin on the table in a continuous way.
-Maybe you will ask, why you have to repeat it.
-Through continuous repetitions, you can easily know where you commit mistakes.
+Say, for instance, hitting a forehand position topspin on the table in a continuous way.
+Maybe you will ask why you have to repeat it.
+Through continuous repetitions, you can quickly know where you commit mistakes.
 You will also learn to minimize your mistakes and improve your forehand backspin strokes.

 Step 2: Perform with Speed

 To become a professional table tennis player, you have to develop your speed.
-You should boost your muscles because you need them to play the shot precisely.
-If you keep on trying to make a precise movement at speed, you will not do it consistently.
-It only leads a lot of mistakes and possible injuries.
+It would be best if you boosted your muscles because you need them to play the shot precisely.
+If you keep trying to make a precise movement at speed, you will not do it consistently.
+It only leads to a lot of mistakes and possible injuries.